The grants research team has spent a lot of time recently entering Council grants from around Australia and New Zealand into our GEM Portal.

 Luckily your volunteer base is a big tick towards the ‘in-kind’ and ‘broad community support’ boxes.

-Allocating a dollar value is a necessity when calculating your organisation’s in-kind contribution to a project, and indeed, as the Giving New Zealand 2014 Report (p.
-11) showed collective volunteering hours in 2014 were worth $1,973.3 million, it is something which we definitely should understand how to value!
+Allocating a dollar value is a necessity when calculating your organisation’s in-kind contribution to a project, and indeed, as ABS calculations in 2006 showed it was worth about 42-59% of GDP, it is something which we definitely should understand how to value!

 This is why it should be part of your strategic plan to keep a track of your organisations volunteer input.

 However if not, it might be useful to calculate the value per hour yourself.
-Like the Giving New Zealand report, you can use the average hourly earnings ($28.03) to calculate.
 Here’s an example: